PowerShellCrack/PSAVDDeploymentToolkit/README.md

 - **postUpdateScript** – string or array of strings.
 This is sequential.
 Each line will run in powershell after updates are installed
 - **restartTimeout** – integer. typically set to 0
 - **continueOnError** – boolean. enables allows script to run even if do does not match the validExitCode
 - **rebootOnSuccess** – boolean.
 Reboots the system after script is ran. this will break the script from continuing.
-DONT USE YET
+DON'T USE YET

 ### Example 1